bdwilson/ecovacs-api/README.md

 I am not a Python programmer; this is really bad code.
 Please fix it.
-There is no authentication because the expectation is that you're running this on your internal network.
+There is no authentication because the expectation is that you're running this on your internal, trusted home network.
 You've been warned.

 If you know how to get the status information without being able to subscribe to the events, please fix this.
 It gets the job done for my needs by starting cleaning